lucasctnh/run01-unity-game/README.md

 Made with [Unity](https://unity.com/) & [C#](https://docs.microsoft.com/en-us/dotnet/csharp/).

-## 🎉 Getting started
-This project requires [Unity3D](https://unity.com/) (2021.2+) to build and run.
-Clone this repository and open the root folder in Unity.
+## 📥 Download
+Get the latest release [here](https://github.com/lcscout/run01-unity-game/releases).
+Currently, the game is only available through APK.

 ## 📣 Contributing
 Have a cool idea for **Run01** that you want to put in the game?
 Found a bug, want to add a skin or change the game's behavior?
 Just open a [GitHub Issue](https://github.com/lcscout/run01-unity-game/issues) with your query.

+## 🎉 Getting Started
+To build and run this project you'll need [Unity3D](https://unity.com/) (2021.2+).
+Clone this repository and open the root folder in Unity.

 ## 📚 Libraries and Resources
 1. [CandyCoded - env (GitHub)](https://github.com/CandyCoded/env)